TanStack/query/README.md

 ### Returns

 - `maybePromise: undefined | Promise`
-  - If `shouldRefetch` is `true`, a promise is returned that will either resolve when the query refetch is complete or will reject if the refetch fails (after its respective retry configurations is done).
+  - If `shouldRefetch` is `true`, a promise is returned that will either resolve when the query refetch is complete or will reject if the refetch fails (after its respective retry configurations are done).

 ## `refetchQuery`